 English UK's board of trustees and AGM

-We encourage members to participate as fully as possible in the association by participating in elections to the board, supporting our campaigning and lobbying efforts, completing member surveys, and attending training and conferences including the AGM.
+We encourage members to participate as fully as possible in the association by voting and participating in elections to the board, supporting our campaigning and lobbying efforts, completing member surveys, and attending training and conferences including the AGM.

-2021 board elections
+2022 board elections

 The election timetable:

 - Board nominations opened on Friday 25 March

 - Board nominations closed on Friday 22 April

 - Voting opened on Wednesday 27 April

 - Result of election announced at the AGM at the Members' Conference on Friday 20 May

 Members' Conference & AGM

 The English UK Members' Conference is one of the highlights of the English UK calendar, giving you, our members, the chance to share your experiences, help shape the association and meet your representatives.
 Our next members' conference will be a hybrid event held on Friday 20 May in London at etc.venues County Hall and online.